Holmegaard Green Glass Pendant Lamp

 Manufacturer: Holmegaards Glasværk, Hørsholm, Denmark.

-Other versions: Made in several colours.
-The colour changes from dark olive green to lime/yellow with the light on.
+Other versions: This Holmegaard green glass pendant lamp was made in several colours.
+By this lamp, the colour changes from dark olive green to lime/yellow when the light is on.

 The Holmegaard glass-works factory was founded around 1820 by Count Christian Danneskiold-Samsøe in the town of Holmegaard Mose (“Holmegaard Bog”), but he needed permission from the King of Denmark.